MidAmerica Productions at 35

 Another enterprise created by MidAmerica Productions is a recording label, Elysium Recordings, Inc. Thirty CDs, ranging in style from classical to jazz, to cabaret, operas, oratorios, symphonies, and solo recitals have been released on the Elysium label.
 For these recordings, MidAmerica has gathered some of the finest talent on the scene today, including Stanley Drucker, principal clarinet of the New York Philharmonic for more than 60 years; David Chan and Rafael Figueroa, concertmaster and principal cellist of the Metropolitan Opera Orchestra; dramatic soprano Eilana Lappalainen; and the late Lukas Foss, eminent composer, pianist, and conductor.

 In 1998, MidAmerica presented the first Mykonos International Music Festival in Greece.
 Later renamed Festival of the Aegean to reflect its broadened scope, the Festival was relocated to the picturesque island of Syros, Greece in 2005.
-In 2016, the Twelfth International Festival of the Aegean, incorporating opera, choral, and symphonic music, took place over a two-week period.
-Plans for the Thirteenth Festival are underway.
+In 2017, the Thirteenth Annual International Festival of the Aegean, incorporating operatic, choral, and symphonic music, took place over a two-week period.
+Plans for the Fourteenth Festival are underway.

 In 2012, MidAm International, Inc. was formed to support MidAmerica’s growing presence in Europe.
-Since then, concerts have taken place in Vienna, Florence, and Syros, with concerts slated in 2018 for Paris and Macao, as well as Vienna, Florence, Prague, Berlin, and Syros.
+Since then, concerts have taken place in Vienna, Florence, and Syros, with concerts slated in 2019 for Paris and Hong Kong, as well as Vienna, Salzburg, Lisbon, Porto, Florence, Verona, Venice, Prague, Berlin, and Syros.